Nicolau Nasoni: Biography

 His first recorded works in Porto were frescoes on the walls of the cathedral in 1725, which are now fading.
 Here he introduced to Portugal the illusionist effects, called quadratura, typical for this period.
 He was given the assignment to redecorate and modernise this cathedral, still Romanesque at that time.
 He added the granite porch (1736) of the north façade and the loggia with the azulejos.
 His silver altarpiece with flying angels, garlands, acanthus and twisted columns in Manueline style, is an elaborate work.
 He also designed the two organ-cases.
 He decorated the doorcases in the apse of the cathedral and in the cloister (1733–1736) with a rich variety of ornament, whose designs go back to the Florentine Bernardo Buontalenti.
 Next he undertook the building of the vast Episcopal Palace of Porto, next to the cathedral.
 Its façade is 58 m long.
 He designed it in 1734 but the construction only started in 1741.
 Only part of the palace was completed during his lifetime.

-In 1729 he married D. Isabel Castriotto Rixaral, a Neapolitan woman of noble descent.
+In 1729 he married Isabella Castriotto Ricciardi, a Neapolitan woman of noble descent.
 She died the next year through complications of childbirth.
 The godfather of José, his son, was a Portuguese nobleman who asked him in 1731 to design the church and the spectacular granite tower of São Pedro dos Clérigos in Porto.
 This would become, according to scholars, his greatest work (1732–63).
 It would become the most significant and innovative architectural event in the renovation of Porto during the first half of the 18th century.
 Together with his other realizations, it would transform Porto into the most Baroque of Portuguese cities.
 The ground plan has an oval form, something most unusual in churches.
 It withstood the great earthquake of 1755.

-In 1731 he was married again, this time to a Portuguese woman, Antónia Mascaranhas Malafaia, with whom he had 5 children: Margarida (1731), António (1732), Jerónimo (1734), Francisco (1736) and Ana (1737).
+In 1731 he was married again, this time to a Portuguese woman, Antónia Mascarenhas Malafaia.

 Other major works in Porto and northern Portugal: